Bicycle Accident Lawyer

 The bike box design also allows people bicycling to clear the intersection quickly by moving forward as a group.
 This may reduce the amount of time a person driving will need to wait to turn right, compared with a standard intersection where people on bikes wait (and move forward on the green) single-file in the bike lane.

-If you are a cyclist hit by a car or commercial vehicle in a Portland “bike box” the motorist is likely at fault, and you should retain a lawyer as soon as possible.
+If you are a cyclist hit by a car or commercial vehicle in a “bike box” or other area marked as a designated cyclist area, the motorist is likely at fault, and you should retain a lawyer as soon as possible.

 Again, the majority of crashes occur at intersections.
-Portland has long focused on intersection safety in a number of ways.
-Many of the bicycle boulevard crossings of collector streets have some type of treatment.
-Prominent in the transportation system are civil improvements, including curb extensions (which minimize the crossing distance, allow cyclists to take advantage of smaller gaps in traffic, and make cyclists more visible to motorists), to median refuges (which allow cyclists to cross one direction of traffic at a time), to innovations such as a center-left-turn lane for bicycles only (which also allows cyclists to cross one direction of traffic at a time at an off-set intersection.
-Portland has also used bicycle-only or bicycle-specific traffic signals that have targeted especially difficult intersections.
-Portland has also instituted a bicycle-only “scramble” signal to halt all automotive movements at an intersection where cyclists transition from an off-street path to the roadway.
-Portland also uses “HAWK” signals at difficult bicycle boulevard crossings to also allow exclusive crossing by bicyclists (and pedestrians) that stops crossing automotive traffic.
+Traffic engineers have long focused on intersection safety in a number of ways.
+Many of the bicycle boulevard crossings of collector streets have some type of safety mechanism.
+Other improvements, including curb extensions (which minimize the crossing distance, allow cyclists to take advantage of smaller gaps in traffic, and make cyclists more visible to motorists), to median refuges (which allow cyclists to cross one direction of traffic at a time), to innovations such as a center-left-turn lane for bicycles only (which also allows cyclists to cross one direction of traffic at a time at an off-set intersection.
+Cities have also designed bicycle-only or bicycle-specific traffic signals that have targeted especially difficult intersections.

 Common Injuries in Pedestrian and Bicycle Accidents

-If you are cycling around Portland, there are some situations you should try to avoid to prevent a bike accident.
+If you are cycling, there are some situations you should try to avoid to prevent a bike accident.
 There are some situations that are very risky and are much more likely to lead to injuries.
 Here are the leading causes of crashes

 Areas where cars are parked along the street are always dangers for cyclists.
 There is a real, serious threat of being hit by a car door while its opened—motorists are simply not paying attention when exiting cars.
 To avoid being hit by a car door, ride at least four feet from the lane of parked vehicles.
 That way, an opening car door cannot reach you.
 When cycling through these areas, watch for vehicles that are stopped in the turn lane with their emergency flashers on.
 These vehicles are very likely they are dropping off or picking up passengers.
 Always watch for rideshare (Uber/Lyft) drivers dropping off or picking up passengers—these passengers almost never look to see if a cyclist is approaching.